Former No. 1 pick Mark Appel reaches majors with Phillies

 ”Today, I get to play a game I love as a Major League Baseball player.”

-Appel is stepping in for right-hander Connor Brogdon, who has been placed on the COVID-19-related injury list.
+Appel is stepping in for right-hander Connor Brogdon, who has been placed on the COVID-19 injured list.

 Appel was selected by Houston with the No. 1 pick in the 2013 draft after a standout college career at Stanford.
-He was an Astros fan growing up in West Houston and received a $6.35 million signing bonus from the team.
+He was an Astros fan growing up in West Houston and received a $6.35 million signing bonus.

 He went 10-3 with a 4.37 ERA while making a total of 25 starts at Double-A and Triple-A in 2015, and then was traded to Philadelphia in a multiplayer deal.
 But he announced in early 2018 that he was quitting the game, saying he was at peace with the decision.